jeffmaddocks/whois/README.md

 enter a list of IP addresses into trace.txt

-pip install python-whois
+run the following to install the requirements: pip install -r 'requirements.txt'

-writes the ip address, name and country into data.txt
+writes the ip, org, name, domain name, address, city, state, zipcode and country into data.txt